Nearata/flarum-ext-remove-pane/README.md

 ## License

 Distributed under the MIT license.
-See [LICENSE](LICENSE) for more information.
+See [LICENSE](LICENSE) for details.

-## Contributing

-1. Fork it
-2. Commit your changes
-3. Push to the branch
-4. Create a new Pull Request